 Its findings were presented at the 2018 annual conference of the European Society of Cardiology, held in Munich, Germany.

-The researchers have also published their results in the journal The Lancet.
+The researchers have also published

 For the PURE study, Prof. Yusuf and colleagues examined the link between diet and heart health in almost 140,000 healthy people, aged 35–70, who were clinically followed for over 9 years.